Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: Acknowledgements

 \section{Acknowledgements}

 AD acknowledges the support of the MIMUW grant to visit Warsaw in January 2020.
 GF acknowledges the support of the National Science Center (Poland) via grant OPUS 2017/25/B/BST1/00931.
 Part of this work was carried out while AS was supported by a University College London Graduate Research Scholarship and Overseas Research Scholarship.
 AS also acknowledges the support of the MIMUW grant which enabled him to visit Warsaw in December 2019 and February 2020, which was essential for the success of the project.
 AS was supported by a London Mathematical Society Early Career Fellowship during the preparation of this manuscript and gratefully acknowledges the support of the London Mathematical Society.
+The authors also thank an anonymous reviewer for valuable comments and suggestions, and for pointing out the alternative method for detecting the connection between equation \eqref{differential} to the fourth Painlev\'e equation as outlined in \autoref{Laguerresubsubsection}.

 \begin{appendices}